-Merrick Limited Ingredient Diet Turkey and Chickpeas was selected to represent the other products in the line for this review.
+Merrick Limited Ingredient Diet Chicken and Sweet Potato Grain Free was selected to represent the other products in the line for this review.

 Merrick Limited Ingredient Chicken and Sweet Potato Grain Free

 Dry Dog Food

 Estimated Dry Matter Nutrient Content

-Ingredients: Deboned turkey, turkey meal, chickpeas, lentils, peas, sunflower oil (preserved with mixed tocopherols), flaxseed, natural flavor, minerals (salt, zinc amino acid complex, iron amino acid complex, potassium chloride, sodium selenite, manganese amino acid complex, copper amino acid complex, calcium iodate), vitamins (choline chloride, vitamin E supplement, vitamin B12 supplement, vitamin A acetate, niacin, thiamine mononitrate, d-calcium pantothenate, riboflavin supplement, biotin, pyridoxine hydrochloride, folic acid, vitamin D3 supplement), mixed tocopherols for freshness, citric acid for freshness
+Ingredients: Deboned chicken, chicken meal, peas, sweet potatoes, potatoes, sunflower oil, pea protein, flaxseed, natural flavor, salt, choline chloride, minerals (zinc amino acid complex, iron amino acid complex, sodium selenite, manganese amino acid complex, copper amino acid complex, calcium iodate), dl- methionine, taurine, potassium chloride, vitamins (vitamin E supplement, vitamin B12 supplement, vitamin A acetate, niacin, thiamine mononitrate, d- calcium pantothenate, riboflavin supplement, biotin, pyridoxine hydrochloride, folic acid, vitamin D3 supplement), mixed tocopherols for freshness, citric acid for freshness

 Fiber (estimated dry matter content) = 5.1%